bob-el-bot/BobTheBot/README.md

 - `/suggest` Join Bob's official server and share your ideas!

 # How is Bob Hosted?
-> **Note**
-This is subject to change as the usage of Bob has begun to push the limits of a Raspberry Pi 4.
-Bob will probably be migrated to Azure.

 Bob runs on a Raspberry Pi 4 running Raspberry Pi OS Lite.
 This enables a lot of freedom in terms of feature sets because Bob no longer relies on [replit](replit.com).
 Replit was originally used, but after an outrageous price increase it was no longer viable.

 # Framework